North Country Youth Chorus

 Foreseen for our winter term is all of the above plus forms AB, ABA, ABACA (rondo), discriminating, associating and generalizing patterns containing sixteenth notes, styles and texture.

 For questions about the group, or to inquire about joining it, or observing a rehearsal, please contact Mr. BG here .

 NCC Music Award for graduating high school student

 North Country Chorus annually awards $500. to a North Country student who will go on to study music at a college level.
-Our 2019 recipient was Kaci Cochran from St. Johnsbury Academy who will study music at Plymouth State College next fall.
-Next spring we will again contact local music teachers to solicit applications, beginning March 15.
-The application deadline will be April 15, 2020.
-The prize will be presented at a Spring concert in May 2020.
+Each spring we contact local music teachers to solicit applications, beginning March 15.
+The application deadline will be April 15th.